 Holidays can be stressful with all the preparation, logistics, and spending, but eating doesn't need to be on that list.
 Here are some ideas for how to enjoy less stressful holiday meals while limiting potentially negative experiences, so you're not feeling guilty after eating.

-This post has been adapted from a section in my new book The Intuitive Eating Guide to Recovery: Let Go of Toxic Diet Culture, Reconnect with Food, and Build Self-Love which comes out December 8th, so pre-order now 🥳
+This post has been adapted from a section in my new book The Intuitive Eating Guide to Recovery: Let Go of Toxic Diet Culture, Reconnect with Food, and Build Self-Love which came out on December 8th, so order your copy now! 🥳

 Feeling Peaceful at Holiday Meals

 Holidays and celebrations are a breeding ground for triggers because there are many variables surrounding food and eating.
 Concerns that you’ll eat “too much,” eat uncontrollably, be pressured to eat certain foods, or have your choices questioned commonly arise before a holiday meal.
 Whether it's Thanksgiving, Christmas, or simply a family dinner, these tips can help.